 The Yocto-MiniDisplay is a very small 96x16 OLED display, driven directly from USB.
-It features a built-in controller capable of rendering simple graphic objects, displaying text with various fonts and even play pre-recorded animated sequences.
+It features a built-in controller which can render simple graphic objects, display text with various fonts, and even play pre-recorded animated sequences.
 Its small size makes it possible to use it for instance to display the individual status of each 1U server in a rack.

 This device can be connected directly to an Ethernet network using a YoctoHub-Ethernet, to a WiFi network using a YoctoHub-Wireless-g, it can even be connected to a GSM network thanks to the YoctoHub-GSM.

 USB cables and enclosures to be ordered separately.